Two stunning barn conversions (sleeping 4 and 9) and a charming farmhouse (sleeping 9); perfect for free-range kids, beach lovers and walkers”

 - Wine tasting

-99% of guests who stay in the barns are young families.
-With 2 children of their own, Conrad and Karen designed the barns as a child-friendly retreat and they are very well equipped.
-Escallonia is best for older kids.
+Many of guests who stay here are families.
+With two children of their own (now grown-up), Conrad and Karen designed this as a child-friendly retreat and they are very well equipped.

 The beaches around Bude are great for splashing, swimming, throwing a frisbee, learning to surf etc. There's Pirate Ship at Crooklets beach, and kids can ‘walk on water', in giant plastic globes.
 In Bude itself, there is a lovely seawater pool overlooking the beach (free); and a 'Splash' pool with flumes and a beach-style shallow end (small charge).